imba/imba.io/README.md

 # /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-insecure-localhost --ignore-certificate-errors --unsafely-treat-insecure-origin-as-secure=https://localhost:9000
 ```

-Now visit https://localhost:9000/ in that browser
+Now visit https://localhost:9000/ in that browser.

+## Having trouble with https?

+https is required to be able to run the examples and snippets.
+You can still run the rest of the site and work on documentation without this.
+So, if you're having trouble setting up https simply change `https: true` to `https: false` in webpack.config.js

 ## Looking for projects using Imba?